istio/istio.io/content/en/about/contribute/shortcodes/index.md

 The icons are rendered within the text.
 For example: {{< warning_icon >}},
 {{< idea_icon >}}, {{< checkmark_icon >}}, {{< cancel_icon >}} and {{< tip_icon >}}.

-## Adding links to other pages
+## Add links to other pages

 The Istio documentation supports three types of links depending on their target.
-Each type uses different syntax to express the target.
+Each type uses a different syntax to express the target.

 - **External links**.
-These links target pages outside of the Istio documentation or the Istio GitHub repositories.
-Use the standard MarkDown syntax to include the URL.
-Favor using the HTTPS protocol, to reference files on the Internet, for example:
+These are links to pages outside of the Istio documentation or the Istio GitHub repositories.
+Use the standard Markdown syntax to include the URL.
+Use the HTTPS protocol, when you reference files on the Internet, for example:

     {{< text markdown >}}